 Although billing and capturing third-party reimbursement is complex, it is one of the most important factors in developing a sustainable SBHC.
 Fortunately, most community health providers have billing systems in place and can use these systems to support their SBHCs in securing reimbursement.

-This brief guide on maximizing third-party billing, covers best practices for the Child Health and Disability Prevention Program (CHDP), FamilyPACT Program, Medi-Cal Managed Care, and Minor Consent Medi-Cal.
+Our updated guide on maximizing third-party billing covers best practices for the Child Health and Disability Prevention Program (CHDP), FamilyPACT Program, Medi-Cal Managed Care, and Minor Consent Medi-Cal.

 Grant Funding & Other Support

 Very few SBHCs can be sustained by third-party reimbursement alone.
 Strong SBHCs typically provide some services that can’t be reimbursed, including outreach, case management, classroom education, health fairs, peer health education or other youth development programs, food distribution, and/or support for school staff wellness.
 In addition, some clinical services may not be reimbursable due to the student’s coverage, medical necessity, or other barriers.

 Therefore, grant funding usually comprises a good segment of an SBHC budget.
 Ideally, SBHCs will be able to secure some portion of grant funding that is non-categorical and can be sustained over time to support the basics of its operations, including administration and management.
 Local health departments or hospital community benefits may provide such a source.

 However, it is more common for SBHCs to seek and secure a variety of short-term grants from foundations and government sources that require specific projects and deliverables.
 These may be organized around areas such as tobacco use prevention, asthma, trauma or teen pregnancy prevention or trauma, for example.
 It will benefit the SBHC to be creative and expansive in seeking grant funding, and to utilize what are often deficit-based approaches to funding into positive programs and services that build the innate strengths and assets of children, youth and communities.